NanashiTheNameless/OrcaSlicer/SECURITY.md

 - Repro steps and expected vs actual behavior.
 - Affected OS and build SHA7 and install binary used.
-- Minimal files (3MF/G-code/config) with secrets removed.
+- Minimal files (3MF/G-code/config) with secrets removed (if present).

 ## Disclosure channel